 - 2 eggs

 - 2 cups all-purpose flour

 - 1 teaspoon baking powder

 - 1/4 teaspoon salt

-- Cool 10 minutes in pan on a wire rack; remove from pan, and cool completely on a wire rack.
+Cool for 10 minutes in the pan on a wire rack.
+Then remove from the pan and cool completely on a wire rack.

 *Note: Bake mini loaves for 35 minutes or muffins for 18 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.